Introduction to Project Management Job Interview Questions And Answers

 Answer: Here, the interviewer is often more interested in your awareness of PM tools and techniques that enable you to do this.
 This can include:

-- Crashing, a technique that uses time-floats to optimize the project schedule and deliver early.
+- Crashing is a technique that uses time floats to optimize the project schedule and deliver early.
 This has no or low impact to cost.

-- Fast-tracking, by adding additional resources to the project.
+- Fast-tracking by adding additional resources to the project.
 (Or you could increase the number of hours worked.)
 This has a medium to high impact on cost.
-While you will not use this to deliver ahead of schedule, you may use this to mitigate a potential delay (when the additional budget is available).
+While you will not use this to deliver ahead of schedule, you may mitigate a potential delay (when the additional budget is available).

-Answer: Project managers are humans so don’t be unafraid to showcase this in your interview.
-In fact, you actually improve your credibility by citing real-life examples of lessons learned on the job.
+Answer: Project managers are humans, so don’t be unafraid to showcase this in your interview.
+You improve your credibility by citing real-life examples of lessons learned on the job.

-- One tip is to share examples that highlight the potential for learning, rather than a careless blunder from your end.
+- One tip is to share examples highlighting the potential for learning rather than a careless blunder from your end.
 For instance, capturing a risk as a dependency and dealing with its aftermath can be considered a mistake.
 But failing to monitor the risk altogether is an (unforgivable) blunder.

 - You can also use this to showcase project management job opportunities for innovation.
-For instance, perhaps your “mistake” drove you to conduct a lessons-learned meeting with project and quality teams, and this, in turn, resulted in process improvement.
+For instance, perhaps your “mistake” drove you to conduct a lessons-learned meeting with project and quality teams, resulting in process improvement.
 This would be an excellent example!
 J

 Q13.
 What are your weak areas?